-Keep the acknowledgement copy of the letter that you have filed with the I-T department stating that you are surrendering your additional PAN.
-That is sufficient as proof of surrender and no additional confirmation from the I-T authorities is required.
-On receipt of the acknowledgement, there is no need for you to wait for the intimation from the Income-tax department considering that the PAN submitted has now been cancelled by them.
+Keep the acknowledgement copy of the letter you filed with the I-T department stating that you are surrendering your additional PAN.
+That is sufficient proof of surrender and no additional confirmation from the I-T authorities is required.
+Upon receipt of the acknowledgement, there is no need for you to wait for the intimation from the Income-tax department considering that the PAN submitted has now been cancelled by them.
 The acknowledgement copy of the letter submitted will more than solve the purpose.

 b.
 Manually fill Form No. 49A for change/correction in PAN and submit the same at your nearest UTI PAN centre or NSDL TIN Facilitation centre.

 For further queries or support, you can drop an e-mail at support@myITreturn.com